nulledituriel/itutils/README.md

 ![Demo](demo.gif)

 # Usage
-Before editing this source code, in order to follow GPL licence, make sure to fork it and mention that it is open source please.
+Before editing this source code, in order to follow GPL license, make sure to fork it and mention that it is open source please.

 **Requirements**
 - node.js